ybruce61414/Data-Structures/Linked_list/README.md

 ## Disadvantages of linked lists
 - Extra memory is required for a pointer holding the reference to the next node.
 - No element can be accessed randomly; it has to access each node sequentially (time complexity: **O(n)**).
-- Reverse Traversing is difficult in linked list.
+- Reverse traversing is difficult in linked list.

 ## Types of Linked Lists